perak/kitchen-site/files/object_reference.md

 Property | Type | Description
 ---------|------|------------
-class | string | CSS class name to be added to component components | array of [component](#component) | Component list template\_rendered\_code | string | Code to be executed once template is rendered menus | array of [menu](#menu) | Menus to be inserted into this page
+components | array of [component](#component) | Component list
+template\_rendered\_code | string | Code to be executed once template is rendered menus | array of [menu](#menu) | Menus to be inserted into this page